AT A GLANCE

 - Our most relaxing and de-stressing service.
 We promise that you will lose all sense of time and ‘the outside world’, as you concentrate on watching your drifting fly and taking in the sights and sounds of the river.

 - If you have limited time to fish, the drift boat will give you the best opportunity of catching fish on any given day.
-We often drift up to 25 km in a day.
+Most days we drift 15 – 25km of river.

 - We are the only professional drift boat service on the Goulburn River, with 26 seasons of exemplary and incident-free operation.